donutrj/verdigris/quartz/content/Rules/Subsystems/Alchemy/Alchemical Products.md

 ## Gravefire Cordial
 A syrupy blue liquid that tastes of almonds gone bad.
 When drunk it dulls the mind to pain, allowing them to ignore some effects of [[Recovery#Torn Muscles|torn muscles]] and [[Recovery#Broken Bones|broken bones]].

-Often leads to the injuries worsening as the body's pleads are ignored.
+Often leads to the injuries worsening as the body's pleas are ignored.
 ## Kaelen's Blasting Grease
 A glossy brown oil that roughens the skin on contact and adheres strongly to metal.
 When struck by sudden force, it reacts violently, transforming into a thick, opaque gas that leaves a bitter taste in the air.